-Most of the oil and some condensed water in a compressed air stream will be in the form of mists or aerosols that can pass through the openings in standard airline filters.
-Air for instruments, spray painting, and bulk-material conveying frequently requires removing such droplets.
-Coalescing-type filters will accomplish this job.
+Most of the oil and some condensed water in a compressed airstream will be in the form of mists or aerosols that can pass through the openings in standard airline filters.
+Air for instruments, spray painting, and bulk-material conveying frequently requires removing such droplets, and coalescing-type filters will accomplish this job.

 Because all coalescing filters create a more significant restriction to the airflow, pressure losses will be higher than those of conventional compressed air filters.
-Coalescing filters have an initial (or dry) pressure drop and a working (or saturated) pressure drop, both based on pressure and flow rate.
+Coalescing filters have an initial (or dry) pressure drop and working (or saturated) pressure drop based on pressure and flow rate.
 Therefore, the effective removal efficiency of such filters depends significantly on the air velocity passing through the filter assembly.

-Therefore, choose a coalescing filter based on acceptable oil carryover, expected airflow rate, and pipe-connection size.
-For example, a coalescing filter rated at 0.1 ppm will typically have a clean, wetted pressure drop between 2 and 5 psig, while a high-efficiency filter rated at 0.01 ppm can cause as much as 10 psig drop once it becomes wetted or fully saturated during service.
+Choose a coalescing filter based on acceptable oil carryover, expected airflow rate, and pipe-connection size.
+For example, a coalescing filter rated at 0.1 ppm will typically have a clean, wetted pressure drop between 2 and 5 psig.
+A high-efficiency filter rated at 0.01 ppm can cause a reduction up to 10 psig once it becomes wet or fully saturated during service.

 Selecting The Right Pressure Regulators

 Once a minimum suitable operating pressure has been determined for any compressed air application, it is essential to supply the air at a constant pressure, regardless of upstream flow and pressure fluctuations.
-Thus, it is critical to install the proper regulator or pressure-reducing valve in the airline.
+Thus, installing the proper regulator or pressure-reducing valve in the airline is critical.